GetPageSpeed/nginx-extras-docs/docs/lua/healthcheck.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-healthcheck [v3.1.0](https://github.com/Kong/lua-resty-healthcheck/releases/tag/3.1.0){target=_blank} released on Jun 19 2024.
+This document describes lua-resty-healthcheck [v3.1.1](https://github.com/Kong/lua-resty-healthcheck/releases/tag/3.1.1){target=_blank} released on Nov 19 2025.

 <hr />